RESEARCH ON MAPPING (see also section on mapping literacy futures) - Maker Processes in Literacy Education

 Maker Literacies (www.makerliteracies.com)

 Goal: Led By Dr. Jennifer Rowsell, we received federal funding (SSHRC Insight, 2017-22) for a research project investigating elementary and high school students' learning processes as they produce digital media with the help of art professionals and digital technology experts.

 Process: We started this project in August 2017 and the ongoing focus is the different ways elementary students draw on their narrative imagination to craft comic book stories based on their reception of short stories.
-We have several multimodal projects lined up until 2020, and we will continue working with elementary school students as well as middle and high school students.
+The project led to several publications and presentations listed in the outcomes below.

 Outcomes for the advancement of knowledge: This research project examines how children interact with stories in order to recreate their own through animated and graphic stories.
 Adopting new design frameworks and working with artists will help students develop their creative agency and engagement in literacy learning.